LuboslavBurdenski/API-Crypto-manager/readme.md

 }
 ```

-If your response looks slightly different don't panic.
-This is probably because more data has been added to the API since I made this documentation.

 ## Base URL
 The Base URL is the root URL for all of the API, if you ever make a request to the API and you get back a 404 NOT FOUND response then check the Base URL first.